postsent/postsent.github.io/_posts/jeykll/2021-12-11-Jekyll-custom.md

 Add plugin [jemoji](https://github.com/jekyll/jemoji) which is officially supported on Github Page

 # Display jupyter notebook page
-Similar to the transaltion approach mentioned above, here, since jupyter-book is built for jupyter notebook, we create a new github page and store the notebook there, with a url link in the jeykll points to the notebook github page.
+Similar to the transaltion approach mentioned above, here, since jupyter-book is built for jupyter notebook, we create a new github page and store the notebook there, with a url link in the jekyll points to the notebook github page.

 When install jupyter-book, due to proxy address problem, **do not** enable VPN while ``pip install -U jupyter-book``.